Manufacturing

 Salesforce Manufacturing Cloud Roadmap: Recent Releases and What’s Coming in 2026

 Salesforce Manufacturing Cloud keeps evolving across the three major Salesforce release cycles: Spring, Summer, and Winter.
 For manufacturing teams, consultants, Salesforce admins, and partners, the challenge is not just knowing that new features exist.
-It is understanding which updates actually affect forecasting, account planning, rebate management, distributor collaboration, and day-to-day adoption.
+It is understanding which Salesforce Manufacturing Cloud updates and features actually affect forecasting, account planning, rebate management, distributor collaboration, and day-to-day adoption.

 This article gives you a practical view of what has changed recently, what Salesforce’s near-term direction appears to signal, and which gaps teams should still plan around.
 It is written as an evergreen resource and should be reviewed every release cycle.